ordinals/ord/README.md

 just watch ltest --all
 ```

+If the tests are failing or hanging, you might need to increase the maximum
+number of open files with `ulimit -n 1024`.

 We also try to follow a TDD (Test-Driven-Development) approach, which means we
 use tests as a way to get visibility into the code.
 Tests have to run fast for that
 reason so that the feedback loop between making a change, running the test and